Galantamine: Side effects

+The adverse effect profile of galantamine includes potential for allergic reaction, including hives, swelling of the face or throat, and skin rash.
+Using galantamine may cause chest pain, bloody urine, stomach bleeding, and liver injury, among other side effects.
+Nausea, vomiting, diarrhea, dizziness, and headache are considered common side effects.

+A gradual titration over more than three months may enable long-term tolerability in some people.

+Galantamine has a wide spectrum of interactions with other medications and medical disorders, requiring close assessment between the physician and patient.

 Pharmacology

 Galantamine's chemical structure contains a tertiary amine.
-At a neutral pH, this tertiary amine will often bond to a hydrogen, and appear mostly as an ammonium ion.
+At a neutral pH, this tertiary amine will often bond to a proton, and appear mostly as an ammonium ion.

 Galantamine is a potent allosteric potentiating ligand of human nicotinic acetylcholine receptors (nAChRs) α4β2, α3β4, and α6β4, and chicken/mouse nAChRs α7/5-HT3 in certain areas of the brain.
 By binding to the allosteric site of the nAChRs, a conformational change occurs which increases the receptors response to acetylcholine.
 This modulation of the nicotinic cholinergic receptors on cholinergic neurons in turn causes an increase in the amount of acetylcholine released.

 However, recent studies suggest that Galantamine does not functionally act at human nAChRs α4β2 or α7 as a positive allosteric modulator.

 Galantamine also works as a weak competitive and reversible cholinesterase inhibitor in all areas of the body.
 By inhibiting acetylcholinesterase, it increases the concentration and thereby action of acetylcholine in certain parts of the brain.
 Galantamine's effects on nAChRs and complementary acetylcholinesterase inhibition make up a dual mechanism of action.
 It is hypothesized that this action might relieve some of the symptoms of Alzheimer's.

 Galantamine in its pure form is a white powder.
 The atomic resolution 3D structure of the complex of galantamine and its target, acetylcholinesterase, was determined by X-ray crystallography in 1999 (PDB code: 1DX6; see complex).
 There is no evidence that galantamine alters the course of the underlying dementing process.